ansys/pyprimemesh/doc/source/getting_started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-You should have write access to the repository or should be a members of the Ansys organization.
+You should have write access to the repository or should be a members of the Ansys organization .

 After installing Docker on your machine, follow these steps to download the Linux Docker container for the Ansys Prime Server and install this image.